 If you have been diagnosed with an ear infection, then it is advisable not to swim or even get the ears wet, this can include bath time too.
 Usually your doctor will advise how best to treat and how long you will need to stay out of the water for.

-For children that are prone to regular, mild infections related to swimming there are a range of ear plugs and bands available at our online shop.
-These work by helping to prevent water entering the ear.
+For children that are prone to regular, mild infections related to swimming there are a range of ear bands and plugs , these work by helping to prevent water entering the ear.